amittrap/INTERNSHIP-ASSIGNMENT-/README.md

 ## 🙋‍♂️ About Me

-I’m currently interning at **Elevate Labs** and using this opportunity to grow my hands-on cybersecurity skills.
+I’m currently studying in Amity University Uttar pradesh pursuing master's degree in Cyber Security & Cyber Forensic and as a part time interning at **Elevate Labs** and using this opportunity to grow my hands-on cybersecurity skills.
 This repository serves as a daily learning journal and portfolio of my progress.

 Feel free to explore, learn, and connect!